rbdannenberg/arco/doc/ugens.md

 ### fader
 ```
-fader(input, current [, dur] [, goal] [, mode] [, chans])
+fader(input, current [, dur] [, goal] [, chans])
 .set_current(val [,chan]) // val can be an array of numbers
 .set_dur(dur)  // if not set, default is 0.1 seconds
-.set_mode(mode)
+.set_mode(mode)  // starts fade with latest parameters
 .set_goal(goal [, chan])  // goal can be an array of numbers
-// omitting chan sends to all channels, setting last channel
+// omitting chan sends to all channels
-// causes the fade to start.
 ```

 **Fader** is used as a smoothly varying gain control.
 See also **Smooth**.

-`/arco/fader/new id chans input current mode` - Create an envelope-controlled multiplier.
+`/arco/fader/new id chans input current` - Create an envelope-controlled multiplier.
 The initial gain is `current` (replicated if there are more than one channel).
-The `mode` is either 0 (linear), 1 (exponential), or 2 (relaxation), where exponential has a bias of 0.01, and relaxation uses a first-order low-pass filter that converges 99% in `dur`.

 `/arco/fader/cur id chan val` - Set the current gain for the given channel (`chan`) to `val` (float).
-Setting a gain terminates any envelope in progress on that channel.
+Setting a gain terminates any envelope in progress on that channel, which "freezes" the current value on other channels.

-`/arco/fader/dur id dur` - Set the fade duration (fora all channels) to `dur`.
+`/arco/fader/dur id dur` - Set the fade duration (for all channels) to `dur`.

-`/arco/fader/mode id mode` - Change the mode to `mode`.
+`/arco/fader/mode id mode` - Set the mode to `mode` and start the fade.
+The `mode` is either 0 (FADE_LINEAR, linear), 1 (FADE_EXPONENTIAL, exponential), 2 (FADE_LOWPASS, relaxation), or 3 (FADE_SMOOTH, raised cosine), where exponential has a bias of 0.01, and relaxation uses a first-order low-pass filter that converges 99% in `dur`.
+Raised cosine is an "S" curve with a half period cosine shape.

 `/arco/fader/goal id chan goal` - Set the goal for channel `chan` to `goal`.
-If `chan` is the *last* channel, the fade is started on all channels.
+This has no effect on the current fade if any, and takes effect when `/arco/fader/mode` is sent.

 ### feedback
 ```